mdx-js/mdx-analyzer/packages/language-service/README.md

 ## What is this?

-This package implements the logic needed to provide [MDX][] intellisense.
+This package implements the logic needed to provide [MDX][] IntelliSense.
 This is done by wrapping the [TypeScript][] language service.

 ## When should I use this?